FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

 =============================

-To be able to use more elaborate terminology support, we provide the option to integrate external FHIR terminology services with Vonk.
+To be able to use more elaborate terminology support, we provide the option to integrate external FHIR terminology services with Firely Server.

-Vonk can redirect the following terminology operations to external services:
+Firely Server can redirect the following terminology operations to external services:

 * $validate-code
 * $expand